jlportman3/mem0/openmemory/README.md

 After running these commands, you will have:
 - OpenMemory MCP server running at: http://localhost:8765 (API documentation available at http://localhost:8765/docs)
 - OpenMemory UI running at: http://localhost:3000
+- Memgraph running at: bolt://localhost:7687 (for graph memory)

 ## Project Structure